andreaperlato/mathematics/README.md

 # Mathematics
-The following topics will be covered with Python code examples:
+The following topics will be covered with Python code examples: <br>
-Functions and the graph of a function.
+Functions and the graph of a function. <br>
-Limits and asymptotes of a function.
+Limits and asymptotes of a function. <br>
-Derivative of a function.
+Derivative of a function. <br>
-L'Hopital's Theorem.
+L'Hopital's Theorem. <br>
-McLaurin Series.
+McLaurin Series. <br>
-Function analysis.
+Function analysis. <br>
-Antiderivative and indefinite integral.
+Antiderivative and indefinite integral. <br>
-Integration by parts.
+Integration by parts. <br>
-Fundamental Theorem of Calculus.
+Fundamental Theorem of Calculus. <br>
-Definite integrals for area calculation.
+Definite integrals for area calculation. <br>
-Cauchy problem.
+Cauchy problem. <br>
-Differential equation.
+Differential equation. <br>
-Dot product.
+Dot product. <br>
-Theorem of bordered matrices.
+Theorem of bordered matrices. <br>
-Rouche-Capelli Theorem.
+Rouche-Capelli Theorem. <br>
-Linear transformation and kernel of a transformation.
+Linear transformation and kernel of a transformation. <br>
 Data distribution.